alphagov/gds-sso/README.md

 The user model needs to respond to klass.find_by_uid(uid), and must include the GDS::SSO::User module.

 You also need to include `GDS::SSO::ControllerMethods` in your ApplicationController

+## Use in development mode

+In development, you generally want to be able to run an application without needing to run your own SSO server to be running as well.
+GDS-SSO facilitates this by using a 'mock' mode in development.
+Mock mode loads an arbitrary user from the local application's user tables:

+    GDS::SSO.test_user || GDS::SSO::Config.user_klass.first

+To make it use a real strategy (e.g. if you're testing an app against the signon server), set an environment variable when you run your app:

+    GDS_SSO_STRATEGY=real bundle exec rails s